 Blanca Bustamante Bravo became an Alternate Director on April 28, 2015.
+She is also a member of the Human Resources Committee.
 In 1998, she joined Viña Concha y Toro as Head of Investor Relations with the responsibility to present business strategy and achievements of the company to the financial community, a position held until 2010.
 In parallel, in May 2001, she became Assistant Manager of Corporate Communications.
 In 2011, she became responsible for relations with the community in order to focus the efforts of the company in projects that create value for the community and the environment in which it operates.
-Since 2013, she is a director in the Center for Research & Innovation for Concha y Toro which focus is to develop technology and knowledge transfer to the industry.
+Since 2013, she is a director in the Center for Research& Innovation for Concha y Toro which focus is to develop technology and knowledge transfer to the industry.
 She holds a degree in business from Universidad Católica de Chile.

 Raimundo Monge Zegers became an Alternate Director on April 29, 2003.
-He is currently a member of the Asset and Liability Committee, the Risk Committee and the Strategy Committee.
-He is Corporate Director of Strategic and Financial Planning for Grupo Santander-Chile and is CEO of Santander-Chile Holding S.A.
-He is also President of Santander S.A.
+Mr. Monge is Corporate Director of Strategic Planning for Grupo Santander-Chile and is CEO of Santander Chile Holding S.A.
+He is First Vice President of the Analysis and Resolution Committee.
+He is also currently a member of the Asset and Liability Committee, the Integral Risk Committee and Secretary of the Strategy Committee.
+He is also President of Santander Inversiones S.A., Santander S.A.
 Sociedad Securitizadora and Santander Factoring S.A.
-He is a Director of Aurum S.A. and Bansa Santander S.A.
+He is a Director of Teatinos Siglo XXI Inversiones S.A. and Bansa Santander S.A.
 Mr. Monge has a degree in business from the Universidad Católica de Chile and an MBA from the University of California, Los Angeles.